akprakashkumar/akprakashkumar.github.io/_pages/about.md

 		On the personal front, I am an an avid reader, I enjoy going on long drives, and love travelling to new places.
 I strongly believe in the saying, <b>"Everything happens for a reason"</b>, as I've have a lot of experiences.
 	</p>
 	<p>
-		Always open to new challenges and opportunities that intrigues me, hit me up on my email, or on my LinkedIn.
+		Always open to new challenges and opportunities that intrigues me, do feel free to hit me up on my email, or on my LinkedIn.
 	</p>
 </div>